 Yes folks, I still like the portability of mini-discs and using removable media.
 A flash recorder is on the horizon but for now the standard mini-disc player does the job.

-Compact hard drive that's USB/Firewire powered.
+I usually buy a new one for each project.
+Compact hard drive that are USB/Firewire powered.
 No need for mains power.
-Offers Firewire 400 and 800.
-Great for digitizing video on the run.
-Remember to take the included USB power cable with you if the drive needs a little extra juice for printing to video.
+Offers Firewire 400 and 800 (i-omega).
+Great for digitizing and transfering video on the run.
+Remember to take the included USB power cable with you if the drive needs a little extra juice for printing to video tape.
 I love the orange rubber protection that encases the drive.
 It's like the 4WD of portable drives.

 Canon G-10 digital camera

 The HD image quality of this little camera in good lighting conditions is stunning.
-But, I still have some question marks over image stabilisation.
 If you're a VJ, give this camera some consideration as a pocket-sized second camera.
 Useful for filming from a second position or just to keep in your pocket on assignment for filming something unexpected when your main camera is packed away.
-The Zi8 is soon to be released and will feature image stabilization plus a mic input - potentially making it a pocket VJ camera.
+The Zi8 also has a mic input.

 iPhone 3GS 16 GB